t0mer/green-api-custom-notifier/README.md

 ```

 # Important
-### If the path to the file does not exists no message will be sent.
+### If the path to the file does not exist no message will be sent.